You are leaving girlscouts.org for a website opened by an external party. You will be subjected to the privacy and security policies of the website

 Get Your GSSNV Patches

-Girl Scout patch programs provide girls with opportunities to take part in special events to learn new skills, network, and have fun when GSSNV's own patches, or GSSNV partners with local companies or guests!
+Girl Scout patch programs provide girls with opportunities to take part in special events to learn new skills, network, and have fun when GSSNV's own patches, or GSSNV partners with local compancies or guests!

-Current Patch Program
+Current Patch Programs

 Adriana's Activity Book